aporkolab/chaos-symphony/ARCHITECTURE.md

     *   **Canary Consumer (`payment-svc-canary`):** A second instance of the `payment-svc` is run with a `canary` Spring profile.
 This profile configures the service to listen only to the `payment.requested.canary` topic with a unique consumer group ID.
     *   **Dynamic Control (`chaos-svc`):** A REST endpoint on this service allows dynamically updating the `canary.payment.percentage` property in the `orchestrator` via its Actuator endpoint.
 This enables turning the canary on or off and adjusting the traffic percentage at runtime without a restart.
     *   **Limitation:** This approach manages message routing at the application layer.
 It does not provide true HTTP-level traffic splitting for synchronous calls, which would require an API Gateway or a service mesh (like Istio or Linkerd).
 For this event-driven system, however, it is a powerful and sufficient pattern.
+*   **ADR-0006: Persistent Saga State for Compensation:** Saga state is persisted in the orchestrator's database to enable:
+    *   Recovery from service restarts during compensation
+    *   Retry of stuck compensations via scheduled job
+    *   Audit trail of saga lifecycle
+    *   Metrics on compensation rates

 ## 5. Deployment - Kubernetes & Canary